RareSkills/blog/uniswap-v3-sqrtpricex96/uniswap-v3-sqrtpricex96.md

 In Uniswap V2, the protocol tracks token reserves and derives the spot price, $p_x=y/x$, and total liquidity, $L=xy$, where $x$ and $y$ are the reserves of tokens X and Y.

 Uniswap V3, instead, tracks the current price and liquidity, and derives the reserves.
 This calculation is complex and will be covered in later chapters.
-The goal of this chapter is to explain how the protocol stores the token price.

 Uniswap V3 actually stores the square root of the price, $\sqrt{p}$, instead of the price itself.
 This approach improves gas efficiency, as we will examine in detail in a later chapter.
 We don’t lose accuracy doing this, as the price can always be derived from its square root.